browserstack/wdio-browserstack-service/README.md

 WebdriverIO Browserstack Service
 ==========

-> A WebdriverIO service that manages local tunnel and job metadata for Browserstack users.
+> The official BrowserStack WebdriverIO service that integrates your WebdriverIO test suite with BrowserStack.

 ## Installation